amphyvi/stringme-linux/README.md

 #### You're a live streamer.
 You want to put credit on screen for the music you're listening to, in the easiest and most flexible way possible - somehow that's reliable, simple, and doesn't restrict your creative freedom.
 (And... you switched to Linux.)

 #### Does that describe you?
-Well, member of an infinitesimally-small fragment of modern society, I believe I have just the solution for you :)
+Well, member of an infinitesimally-small fragment of modern society, I believe I have just the solution for you!

 _________